dbader/node-datadog-metrics/README.md

     * Defaults to `datadoghq.com`.
     * See more details on setting your site at: https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site
+* `customServerURL`: Sends metrics to a custom server that supports Datadog metrics format but is not datadog.
+This feature is incompatible with apiHost. (optional)
 * `apiKey`: Sets the Datadog API key. (optional)
     * It's usually best to keep this in an environment variable.
       Datadog-metrics looks for the API key in `DATADOG_API_KEY` by default.